Heidelberg Student Prison

 Visiting the Student Prison:

-Your combined ticket will include admission to the and the or Old Assembly Hall upstairs.
+Your ticket includes admission to the and the or Old Assembly Hall upstairs.
 The museum will be of limited interest if you don't read German, but don't miss the Alte Aula.